 Learn the 'Swoop' Technique

-For advanced reversing, the swoop technique can help when positioning your trailer into a parking spot.
-It involves pulling forward in a curve, positioning the trailer at a slight angle, and then reversing it into place.
-This method gives you a better angle when backing into tight spots.
+Pull forward in a curve, position the trailer at a slight angle, and then reverse it into place.
+This gives you a better angle when backing into tight spots.

-- Check your surroundings: Always look out for pedestrians, other vehicles, and obstacles before you begin reversing.
+- Check your surroundings for pedestrians, vehicles, and obstacles before reversing.

-- Mind the length of your trailer: Longer trailers respond more slowly to steering inputs, while shorter trailers are quicker to turn.
-Keep this in mind when adjusting your steering.
+- Mind the length of your trailer — longer trailers respond more slowly to steering inputs.

-- Stay calm: If things aren’t going smoothly, stop, pull forward, and try again.
-It’s better to take extra time than to make a costly mistake.
+- Stay calm: if things aren't going smoothly, stop, pull forward, and try again.